Mitigating Hidden Confounding Effects for Causal Recommendation: Introduction

 \section{Introduction}

 Data-driven models have become the default choice for building personalized recommendation services~\cite{deep-matching,SRec-survey}.
 These models typically focus on the correlation between item attributes and user feedback, suffering from the confounding bias~\cite{chen_bias_2020, Saito2020AsymmetricTF}.
 The source of such bias is the confounder that affects item attributes and user feedback simultaneously, leading to spurious correlations~\cite{PDA,pearl-primer}.
-For instance, high quality is the reason for high item price, and leads to more positive ratings from users, resulting in the spurious correlation between high price and high rating.
-Blindly fitting the data will cause the over-recommendation of high-price items.
+For instance, the high quality of an item is the driving factor behind its high price, and it also tends to generate more positive ratings from users, resulting in a spurious correlation between high price and high rating.
+Fitting the data solely based on this correlation can lead to the over-recommendation of high-price items.
 Worse still, the confounding effect will hurt the fairness across item producers and make the model vulnerable to be attacked, \eg some producers may intentionally increase the price for more exposure opportunities.
 It is thus essential to mitigate the confounding effect in recommendation.

-Causal recommendation has been studied to eliminate the confounding effect, which takes the causal effect of item attributes on the user feedback as the recommendation criterion.
-Existing solutions are mainly two categories: \begin{itemize}[leftmargin=*] \item Inverse Propensity Weighting (IPW), which adjusts the data distribution to be unbiased by re-weighting training interactions~\cite{IPS-ICML2016, Zhang2020LargescaleCA,Gruson2019OfflineET, autodebias, IpsImplicit, Guo2021EnhancedDR}.
-Despite theoretically sound, IPW is based on strict assumption of no hidden confounder.
-Thus these methods may fail when hidden confounder exists.

-\item Backdoor Adjustment, which performs causal intervention by adjusting the prediction probability on different values of the confounder according to its distribution~\cite{PDA,wenjie-kdd2021,CauSeR-CIKM2021}.
-Unfortunately, these methods cannot handle hidden confounder, since they require the confounder's distribution which is however unknown.
+Causal recommendation has been studied to eliminate the confounding effect, which takes the causal effect of item attributes on user feedback as the recommendation criterion.
+To achieve this goal, some efforts leverage the propensity score to adjust the data distribution to be unbiased during training, aiming to obtain an unbiased model~\cite{IPS-ICML2016, Zhang2020LargescaleCA, Gruson2019OfflineET, autodebias, IpsImplicit, Guo2021EnhancedDR}.
+Meanwhile, others employ the do-calculus to adjust the model predictions on different values of the confounder for estimating causal effects~\cite{PDA, wenjie-kdd2021, CauSeR-CIKM2021}.
+These methods could effectively cut down the backdoor paths that lead to confounding effects, simulating unconfoundedness to achieve debiasing.
+Unfortunately, these methods cannot handle hidden confounders, since they require knowledge of the confounder's distribution to estimate the propensity score or adjust model predictions.